dougmassay/kindleunpack-calibre-plugin/README.md

 If you need a crash-course, an introduction to creating calibre plugins is available at http://manual.calibre-ebook.com/creating_plugins.html.

 The core_subtree/ directory is a subtree representing the entire python2and3 branch of KindleUnpack -- the python software the plugin is based upon.
 No pull-requests or patches will be accepted for any of its contents.
 If you have modifications to suggest for those files, do so upstream at https://github.com/kevinhendricks/KindleUnpack.
 Any changes there will eventually be pulled into this repository.
+The plugin only uses files from the lib subdirectory of core_subtree.

-The core plugin files (this is where most contributors will spend their time):
+The core plugin files (this is where most contributors will spend their time) are:

     > images/explode3.png
     > __init__.py